hgreatrex/Geog364_2024/pg_364Lab1_Basics_2021.md

 **To get the final 5 marks in the lab, you need to show me someting new, e.g. you need to go above and beyond the lab questions in some way.**

- - You get 2/5 for doing something new in any way
+ - You get 2/5 for doing something new in any way sliding scale to..
- - You get 4/5 for something really impressive or multiple small things.
+ - You get 5/5 for something really impressive or multiple small things.

 Please tell us in your R script what you did!

 Here in lab 1, maybe you added in different text formats to make your lab script more clear (bold/italic etc).
 Maybe you worked out how to add axis labels to ggplot (note, it's a pain), maybe you used nested headings or sub-headings, or worked out how to add a table of contents.
+Or.. ask chatgpt to make you a cool plot with the mpg data.
+Or check out the ggstatplot package.

 <br>